 It was the first day of classes after the Christmas break.
 I cheerily approached a friend and greeted him with a Happy New Year.

 Alongside him was a guy I’ve been interested in for a few months.
 He was probably curious why I got along with his friend but not with him, so he asked me: “how about me?”
 He was demanding that I greet him, too.

 I felt ecstatic, yet I greeted him with a poker face.

 5. INFPs tend to open up more through texts or chats

 The deepest conversations all happen through texts.

 INFPs can be themselves when they’re texting.
 It’s like writing a storybook.
-Texting is a medium to pour out their personality which they may find difficult in face-to-face (especially during the getting-to-know stage).
+Texting is a medium to pour out their personality, which they may find difficult face-to-face (especially during the getting-to-know stage).

-I remembered myself declining, walking faster, or reasoning out just to not meet the person I like.
+I remembered declining, walking faster, or reasoning out just to not meet the person I liked.

 6. INFPs become talkative